-"It's just a new religion for you."
-Wild Bunch has released the first full-length French trailer for High Life, the latest from acclaimed French filmmaker Claire Denis (Beau Travail, 35 Shots of Rum, White Material, Bastards).
-The film is in English, so the trailer is also in English.
-This low budget sci-fi drama premiered at the Toronto Film Festival, and is also playing at the New York and Sitges Film Festivals.
-The story is about a man, played by Robert Pattinson, stuck on a spaceship heading to a distant star.
-He tries to interact with the rest of the crew who are slowly going crazy on the extended voyage.
+"Break the laws of nature, and you'll pay for it."
+A24 has finally unveiled their own full-length trailer for the indie sci-fi film High Life, the latest from acclaimed French filmmaker Claire Denis (Beau Travail, 35 Shots of Rum, White Material, Bastards).
+This low budget, "eerily sexy" sci-fi space drama premiered at the Toronto Film Festival, and is also playing at the New York and Sitges Film Festivals last year.
+The story is about a man, as played by Robert Pattinson, stuck on a spaceship heading to a distant star.
+He tries to interact with the rest of the crew who are slowly going mad on the long voyage.
 Reactions from the festivals have been divisive, with extreme love and hate for this super artistic, slow burn sci-fi drama.
-The cast includes Juliette Binoche, André Benjamin, Mia Goth, Lars Eidinger, Agata Buzek, and Claire Tran.
-This trailer doesn't reveal everything, but it does have plenty of cool footage that makes this film look real good.
+The full cast includes Juliette Binoche, André Benjamin, Mia Goth, Lars Eidinger, Agata Buzek, and Claire Tran.
+If you've been curious about this, check it out - it is considerably weird and wacky and very cerebral.